perladvent/perldotcom/content/article/hacktoberfest-2019.md

 {
-    "title"       : "Hacktoberfest 2019",
-    "authors"     : ["brian d foy"],
+   "draft" : true,
+   "categories" : "community",
+   "thumbnail" : "/images/hacktoberfest-2019/thumb_hacktoberfest2019small.png",
    "date" : "2019-09-25T13:56:16",
-    "tags"        : ["hacktoberfest", "github"],
-    "draft"       : true,
-    "image"       : "",
+   "authors" : [
+      "brian d foy"
+   ],
-    "thumbnail"   : "",
+   "tags" : [
+      "hacktoberfest",
+      "github"
+   ],
-    "description" : "Clone, edit, commit, PR, t-shirt", "categories"  : "community"
+   "description" : "Clone, edit, commit, PR, t-shirt", "image" : "/images/hacktoberfest-2019/hacktoberfest2019small.png", "title" : "Hacktoberfest 2019"
 }

 Send some pull requests and get a free t-shirt!
-Hacktoberfest is back (seventh year!) to encourage cross-project participation.
+Hacktoberfest is back for a seventh year to encourage cross-project participation.
 [DigitalOcean](https://www.digitalocean.com) wants you to [register for Hacktoberfest](https://hacktoberfest.digitalocean.com) (no purchase required) then open five pull requests to public repositories on GitHub.
 Get your feet wet with open source and git; once you see how easy it is you'll probably come back for more.
-And, you'll get a nice Hacktoberfest t-shirt.
+And you'll get a nice Hacktoberfest t-shirt.

 [Other companies have their own swag](https://hacktoberfestswaglist.com) to add to your haul when you contribute to their projects.
 You can even [contribute to that list](https://github.com/crweiner/hacktoberfest-swag-list) with a pull request to add your swag.